Launching A Brand Extension

 Attract a new audience to Alamo Drafthouse Cinema.

-To deliver this ultimate experience, they enforce strict etiquette standards.
+To deliver this ultimate experience, they enforce strict rules.

 Think jpg code of conduct and all.